 A free Gmail address suited us because we’re all familiar with the platform, and it means we can login from anywhere, on any device.
 It’s weareproducingparadise@gmail.com BTW, if you want to drop us a line 😉

-We also didn’t need the email address to match our domain (like ‘hello@producingparadise.com’).
-This is a side hustle after all, and hosted email costs money.
+We didn’t need a domain-matching email (like hello@…) either — this is a side project, and hosted email costs money.

 Here’s what you’ll need to do: